SnowyMouse/invader/README.md

 by the game.
 You own your BSP, Microsoft owns the assault rifle, etc. Not one person owns your map unless you made *all* of the tags to your map, in which case *you* would certainly own it.

+Note, however, that you may be subjected to additional license(s) if you choose to use assets you don't own (assuming you even have permission to use them), including the assets that came with the Halo Editing Kit.
+Using Invader does not give you permission to use any of these assets.
+Consult a legal expert if you need assurance on your rights.

 ### Why GPL and not MIT or BSD?
 Invader uses version 3 of the GNU GPL because we feel that Invader and all